nla/outbackcdx/README.md

 Access Control
 --------------

-Experimental support for access control is under early development, experimental support for it can be can be enabled by setting the following environment variable:
+Access control can be enabled by setting the following environment variable:

     EXPERIMENTAL_ACCESS_CONTROL=1